openstack/kolla/doc/bifrost.rst

     cd /bifrost
     . env-vars

-Running "ironic node-list" should return with no nodes, e.g.
+Running "ironic node-list" should return with no nodes, for example

 .. code-block:: console